rameziophobia/camscanner_clone/README.md

     4. upon running the input image and the final img will be shown if the orientation is not correct press 'a' or 'd' to rotate 90 degrees
     5. press "space" to continue
-    6. two text files will be created output.txt and noisyImages_output.txt they will include the text in the image with each doing its own filters use the file with the best results for each image
+    6. two text files will be created output.log and noisyImages_output.log they will include the text in the image with each doing its own filters use the file with the best results for each image